 - Messiah College students may participate in our own summer research program which provides the chance to work with familiar faculty members in a research laboratory setting while receiving a stipend.

 You will earn a B.S. or B.A. degree which will prepare you for graduate or professional school or to work in a variety of fields.
 You will also have the opportunity to tailor your electives to best meet your career goals and interests.
 The B.S. degree is recommended if you intend to go to graduate school or lab-based work areas.
 The B.A. degree is ideal if you want to use chemistry as a platform for work in business, law, or medicine or high school teaching.
 It requires two fewer chemistry and one fewer math courses than the B.S. degree.
 In addition, the additional room left for college-wide electives may allow you to complete a minor or double major relevant to your career plans.

 Research opportunities and hands-on learning

-While studying chemistry at Messiah, you’ll have a variety of research opportunities in areas such as green chemistry, natural products chemistry, and materials or minerals synthesis.
+While studying chemistry at Messiah, you’ll have a variety of research opportunities in areas such as green chemistry, protein design, natural products chemistry and materials synthesis.
 The hands-on use of analytical instrumentation throughout this program will allow you to easily succeed in a career in chemical analysis.
 These positions are abundant for Bachelor’s level scientists and include applications in environmental chemistry, biotechnology and forensic science.
 A key distinctive of the chemistry major’s course of study is a strong emphasis on developing laboratory skills throughout the curriculum.